 Our guides will help you learn about all the key features which make a vacuum effective in reducing allergens.
 We’ll show you which aspects of a vacuum make it good for cleaning up after pets, and talk you through figuring out your own needs.

 So, without further ado, let’s get right into some reviews!

 1. Miele Complete C2 Limited Edition Canister

 Our budget pick is still a top-notch vacuum for living with pet allergies!
 It’s made by Miele, our all-around favorite vacuum maker right now.
 This isn’t actually the least expensive canister vacuum Miele has to offer, but we still think it’s the best budget buy!
-It gives you a lot more versatility than their entry-level Olympus model without raising the price more than $75.
+It gives you a lot more versatility than their entry-level Olympus model without raising the price.
 This C2 canister will do a great job on any hard floors, and up to medium-depth carpeting.

 One reason we’ve recommended this C2 model as our budget pick instead of the cheaper C1 Olympus is that it comes with two floor attachments instead of one!
 That makes it more versatile, and more of a bargain!

 The first floor attachment you get is an air-powered turbo brush.
 It works really well on low to medium-pile carpeting, and it’s superb at beating out rugs.
 Unless you try to use it on really deep pile, it doesn’t get stuck or bogged down.
 Instead, it easily collects pet hair and dust